- Travel and Places

 Drink Plenty of Water Throughout the Day and Keep Yourself Cool to Prevent Dehydration and Serious Heat-Related Illness.

 The human body is made mostly of water, which is necessary for it to function.
 Eating salty foods or snacks, sweating, and engaging in physical activity can lead to dehydration.
 Dehydration, in turn, can impede the body's ability to regulate its temperature, which could result in heat exhaustion or heat stroke.

 Drinking water constantly while you're out in the sun, heat and/or humidity is essential to keeping you adequately hydrated.
 I highly recommend the Thermos Vacuum Insulated 18-Ounce Hydration Bottle.
-I use mine every day and wouldn't leave home without it.
-If you want to know more about the features and benefits of what I consider to be the perfect water bottle, read my in-depth product review of this Thermos Hydration Bottle.

 To learn more about how much hydration you need and tips on preventing dehydration, read the article "Healthy Hydration" from the American Council on Exercise (ACE).